Watt3r/dotfiles/README.md

 # Dotfiles

-Your go-to configuration for the best developer experience.
+The lucas.tools developer experience.
+Includes everything you need to go from fresh install to coding in no time.

 </div>